The Simons Observatory: Beam characterization for the Small Aperture Telescopes: Acknowledgments

 \section{Acknowledgments}

 ND and JEG acknowledge support from the Swedish National Space Agency (SNSA/Rymdstyrelsen) and the Swedish Research Council (Reg.\ no.\ 2019-03959).
 JEG also acknowledges support from the European Union (ERC, CMBeam, 101040169).
 The Flatiron Institute is supported by the Simons Foundation.
 GC is supported by the European Research Council under the Marie Sklodowska Curie actions through the Individual European Fellowship No. 892174 PROTOCALC.
 This manuscript has been authored by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
 The work was supported by a grant from the Simons Foundation (CCA 918271, PBL).
+DA acknowledges support from the Beecroft Trust, and from the Science and Technology Facilities Council through an Ernest Rutherford Fellowship, grant reference ST/P004474.
 SA is funded by a Kavli/IPMU doctoral studentship.
 GF acknowledges the support of the European Research Council under the Marie Sk\l{}odowska Curie actions through the Individual Global Fellowship No.$\sim$ 892401 PiCOGAMBAS.
 RG would like to acknowledge support from the University of Southern California.
 AHJ acknowledges support from STFC and UKRI in the UK.
 LP acknowledges support from the Wilkinson and Misrahi Funds.
 KW is funded by a SISSA PhD fellowship and acknowledges support from the COSMOS Network of the Italian Space Agency and the InDark Initiative of the National Institute for Nuclear Physics (INFN).
 ZX is supported by the Gordon and Betty Moore Foundation through grant GBMF5215 to the Massachusetts Institute of Technology.